-Tiny Campsites guide of Great Britain by Dixe Wills – review and giveaway
+Tiny Campsites guide of Great Britain by Dixe Wills – review

 This kind of camping has nothing to do with the rows of caravans, huge tents complete with satallite TV or any level of laid on entertainment, and it’s more back to nature than glamping and more down to earth than cool.
 This is about getting away from it all and enjoying the great British outdoors.

 I met Dixe when we were both staying at Trerickett Mill last summer in Wales, a glorious example of the tiny camping ideal with an old cider orchard to pitch your tent in complete with free range ducks and chickens as well as a charming stone bunkhouse and B & B in the old Mill House. (for those like me who enjoy the great outdoors but find the unpredictable British weather a bit of a challenge.

 Through nearby woodland we found a place where the mill stream deepened into a swimming place with an icy plunge pool that made us all squeal.
 (I use the royal we here, you understand, you won’t catch me in an icy mountain stream but the kids loved it) Afterwards we warmed up by drinking hot chocolate and mugs of tea beside the campfire in an old oil drum that had been thoughtfully provided.

 Dixie was doing a tour by bike of the Welsh campsites to include in his Tiny Campsites Guide and was carrying his tent and everything else with him – ah the simple life of a lightweight camper!

 But back to the Tiny Campsites guide ….

 Some guidebooks are heavy on facts, symbols and stars but when you read them you’re left wondering what it’s actually like to stay there – but not this one.
 Tiny Campsites draws you a pen picture of the place, what it feels like to stay there and any interesting characters you might meet.